Spill It: Everglow Show Us Their On-The-Go Essentials

 Yiren

-Chinese and youngest member, Yiren is a bit of an all-rounder in the group, and has a passion for exploring new places.
+Chinese and youngest member Yiren does a bit of everything in the group, and has a passion for exploring new places.
 One of her first memories traveling was a cruise she went on with her mom to Japan and Korea, which helped ignite her love for drawing: “We had a drawing contest at school and I drew the scenery from the trip and won first place.”

 Now, besides the occasional doodle, she keeps herself occupied on the road with games (“I could play League of Legends all day”) and with music.
 “I get a little bored when I don't listen to music, so I actually have separate playlists for when I get my makeup done, when I'm in the shower, and before I go onstage,” Yiren says.
 “When I'm getting my makeup done — this might sound a bit cheesy — I have this theory that when the mood is better the makeup is better.
 So, I listen to a lot of bright and fun music.”
 She also fights boredom by misting her face, and also keeps a bottle of perfume on hand.
 “Like Aisha, I also love collecting perfume.
 When I smell something I like — usually sweet and flowery smells — the rest of the day feels great.”